developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/setconfig/index.md

 ### Scanner Identifiers
 The scanner identifier (introduced in DataWedge 6.5) permits scanners to be identified by a friendly name rather than an index number.

-**SCANNER_IDENTIFIER** [String]: in each scanner info bundle for each scanner supported in the device.
-Both parameters are supported in DataWedge and higher; the scanner identifier value takes precedence if an index also is referenced in the code.
+**SCANNER_IDENTIFIER** [String]: Present in each scanner info bundle for each scanner supported in the device.
+Index and identifier parameters are both supported in DataWedge and higher; the scanner identifier value takes precedence if an index also is referenced in the code.

 **Possible values**: